TNuzzi/wriststrap/README.md

 Both `h-` and `w-` have `size` and `fill` TSS class.
 These apply either the `Ti.UI.FILL` or `Ti.UI.SIZE` accordingly.

+A set of TSS classes can be used to easily position a UI element to the right `pull-right` or left `pull-left`.

  <table>
      <thead>
         <tr>